 The iSCSI and FCoE drivers are packaged with a compatible NIC driver for proper interoperability.
 If multiple protocols must co-exist, the drivers must be compatible to ensure that they do not initialize the hardware differently.

 Driver Installation and Verification

 To install the driver package, issue the following command:

 '''

-esxcli software vib install -f -d /<absolute_path_to_the_driver_bundle.zip>
+esxcli software vib install -d /<absolute path to the driver bundle.zip>

 '''

 Figure 3-1 shows an example of the driver installation package command.